muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

 margin if the list is not showing. next we have list inside, it will give something like margin type and show inside but if we use list outside it will give margin outside and show at the start.

+Lec 10.
+Text capatalize and uppercase. if we use uppercase it will make all text capital but if we use capatalize, it will make first letter of each word capital. lowercase will give all in small letters. if text is going outside the box, means overflowing, we will use truncate property. this will show the text until it is not overflowing in width and height. if i use overflow-hidden, it will not show the overflowing text. overflow-auto will show scroll line. there are many other properties of overflow like visible, scroll, overflow x, overflow y etc.,